videojuicer/VideoJuicer-Wordpress-Plugin/videojuicer-for-wordpress/readme.txt

 == Installation ==

-Installation instruction may change depending on Videojuicer submitting the plugin to the Wordpress plugin directory.
+The easiest way to install the plugin is from the plugin directory inside wordpress.

+Alternatively you can perform a manual download and install by

-1. Download the plugin from Videojuicer's GitHub at
+1. Downloading the plugin from Videojuicer's GitHub at https://github.com/videojuicer/VideoJuicer-Wordpress-Plugin/downloads
 2. copy / upload the Videojuicer directory to /wp-content/plugins/ so you end up with /wp-content/plugins/videojuicer
 3. Activate the plugin in the Wordpress admin area , normally located at /wp-admin
 4. Setup the defaults in Setting => Videojuicer